Seemanti Ramanath

 Publications

 The following is a selection of recent publications in Scopus.
-Seemanti Ramanath has 4 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Agricultural and Biological Sciences.
+Seemanti Ramanath has 4 indexed publications in the subjects of Biochemistry, Genetics and Molecular Biology, Agricultural and Biological Sciences, Medicine.

 Bernadette M. Glasheen, Seemanti Ramanath, Monica Patel, Debra Sheppard, Joy T. Puthawala, Lauren A. Riley, Douglas M. Swank